octorin/octorin.github.io/_pages/teaching.md

 description:
 ---

-I teach the Graduate School of Management Marketing Core to undergraduate and non-MBA master's students.
+I teach a Marketing Core to undergraduate and non-MBA master's students.
 Click [here](https://classes.cornell.edu/browse/roster/SP23/class/NCC/5530) for information about this course.
+<br><br>
+I employ a variety of instructional methods including business cases, audiovisuals, guest speakers, interactive discussions, and team projects, to create a course experience that is relevant, evidence-based, and personalized.
+My goal is to enable students to see how marketing concepts apply to both real business situations and personal decisions.

 <br>
 <details>